-- 1. Study of the soil obtained from at least two different sites for their texture. - 2.
-Study of flowers adapted to pollination by different agencies (wind, insects). - 3.
-Identification of T.S of morula or blastula of frog (model). - 4.
-Study of Mendelian inheritance pattern using beads/seeds of different sizes/texture. - 5.
-Preparation of pedigree charts of genetic traits such as rolling of tongue, colour blindness. - 6.
-Study of emasculation, tagging and bagging by trying out an exercise on controlled pollination. - 7.
-Identify common disease causing organisms like Ascaris (Model) and learn some common symptoms of the disease that they cause. - 8.
+- 1. Study of flowers adapted to pollination by different agencies (wind, insects). - 2.
+Identification of T.S of morula or blastula of frog (Model). - 3.
+Study of Mendelian inheritance pattern using beads/seeds of different sizes/texture. - 4.
+Preparation of pedigree charts of genetic traits such as rolling of tongue, colour blindness. - 5.
+Study of emasculation, tagging and bagging by trying out an exercise on controlled pollination. - 6.
+Identify common disease causing organisms like Ascaris (model)and learn some common symptoms of the disease that they cause. - 7.
 Comment upon the morphological adaptations of plants found in xerophytic conditions.